monk-io/docs/docs/get-monk.md

     monk list

-The command should return available templates if the installation was successful, but sometimes it may take up to 30 seconds to sync the templates - just retry in a couple seconds if you don't see the list at first.
+The command should return available templates if the installation was successful, but sometimes it may take up to 30 seconds to sync the templates.
+If you don't see a list at first, just retry in a few seconds.

     Type      Template              Repository    Version   Tags
     runnable  chatwoot/chatwoot     local         latest    self hosted, messaging, communication